 Newspaper archives for the 20th century can be searched via Google News archive.
 More recent archives (back to 2003) can be searched via the Archives tab in the regular Google News.

 * “Where can I find images online, relevant to my topic?”:

-* “Where can I search Creative Commons -licensed images?”:
+* “Where can I search for public domain or Creative Commons licensed images?”:

 Search @ Creative Commons has a search-engine that allows you to limit searches to items that have a creative commons licence.

 Google Images has an option to search for Creative Commons images.

 The Google Cultural Institute (aka Arts & Culture) offers public-domain images from the world’s great museums and galleries.